chrisdmacrae/front-matter-manipulator/README.md

 ...
 ```

-We can find all possible values for `key` easily:
+We can find all possible values for `key1` easily:

 ```
-front-matter-parser values example-file.md key1
+front-matter-parser values example-file.md array.key1

 => outputs: a, c, ...
 ```